Dependencies are work item relationships such as parent-child, predecessors, and successors. Identifying dependencies includes the following:

 View work item relationships

-Each work item detail page contains a sidebar which displays all relationships to the current work item in a linked view.
-The sidebar located on the left of the page displays all possible associated artifact types that can be related to the current work item as links.
-Each link is followed by a number in parenthesis indicating the number of associated artifacts that can be viewed in the resulting summary page.
+Each work item detail page contains a ribbon or sidebar, which displays all relationships to the current work item in a linked view.
+The ribbon or sidebar displays all possible associated work item types that are related to the current work item.
+Each link or icon is followed by a number in parenthesis indicating the number of associated work items that can be viewed in the resulting summary page.

-Click any association link to navigate to the related artifact summary page.
+Click any association link or icon to navigate to the related work item summary page.
 The summary page offers all actions of the typical work item summary page.
-As you navigate through the related summary pages, the Actions button options vary in relation to the artifact you are viewing.
+As you navigate through the related summary pages, the Actions button options vary in relation to the work item you are viewing.

 View the user story parent-child hierarchy